middyjs/middy/README.md

 const middy = require('middy')
 const { urlEncodeBodyParser, validator, httpErrorHandler } = require('middy/middlewares')

-// This is your common handler, no way different than what you are used to do every day
+// This is your common handler, in no way different than what you are used to doing every day
 // in AWS Lambda
 const processPayment = (event, context, callback) => {
   // we don't need to deserialize the body ourself as a middleware will be used to do that